financelurker/pp-terminal/README.md

 - [pipx](https://pipx.pypa.io/latest/#install-pipx) to install the application (without having to worry about different Python runtimes)
 - Portfolio Performance version >= 0.70.3
-- XML file must be saved as "XML with ids"
+- Portfolio Performance file must be saved as "XML with id attributes"

 ## Installing